Today's featured

 Imported Commodities:

-vaccines, packaged medicine, plastic products, cars, motorcycles and cycles (2022)note: top five import commodities based on value in dollars
+crude petroleum, cars, refined petroleum, broadcasting equipment, garments (2022)note: top five import commodities based on value in dollars

 -